Blue And Pink Celestial Self Care CTA Instagram Post-1

 - Monitoring controls and parameters

-- Standard operating Procedures
+- Standard Operating Procedures

-• Logbooks – evidence of control measures being implemented with evidence of appropriate action
+- Additional supporting programs - Sampling/incident response surveillance monitoring - Logbooks – evidence of control measures being implemented with evidence of appropriate action

-When considering ‘risk’ the BS8680 Code of Practice is explicit, that for both healthcare and the leisure pool industry, when considering waterborne pathogens [such as Legionella, which is of greatest microbiological concern] then BS8580-1:2019 Water quality – Risk Assessment for Legionella control – code of practice should be followed.
+When considering “risk” the BS8680 Code of Practice is explicit, that for both healthcare and the leisure pool industry, when considering waterborne pathogens [such as Legionella, which is of greatest microbiological concern] then BS8580-1:2019 Water quality – Risk Assessment for Legionella control – code of practice should be followed.

 Following the identification of all types of water hazards [including biological, chemical, physical and radiological], asset and risk hazard lists can then be prepared to help draw up and define the control strategies that exist to minimise risk.
 This further defines the approach needed to ensure that monitoring parameters remain effective.
-The development of standard operating procedures [SOPs] is also identified, and that detail monitoring and sampling instructions for those competent persons with the responsibility to undertake such important tasks.
+The development of standard operating procedures is also identified, and that detail monitoring and sampling instructions for those competent persons with the responsibility to undertake such important tasks.
 The data from said tasks will then go on to demonstrate evidence of compliance and thus inform the Water Safety Group.

-© Water Hygiene Centre 2020
+© Water Hygiene Centre 2023